 The Kathryn E Larsen’s Children’s Center (KEL)

 The Kathryn E. Larsen Children’s Home (KEL) is located in a small town in the state of Andhra Pradesh, which runs along the southeastern coast of India.
 The Children’s Home, which is run by Pastor Zakkariah and his family, is in the middle of a very poor community where children are at high risk of abandonment due to a family’s inability to provide basic essential care to their children.

-Global Hope supports five children’s homes through the John Foundation.
-They are located in two different areas in Hyderabad, the capital city of Telangana.
-Each area is designed so that the children from different homes can interact with one another regularly.
+Global Hope supports seven children’s homes through the John Foundation.
+They are located on one campus in Hyderabad, the capital city of Telangana.
+The campus is designed so that the children can walk to school and play and worship together.
 They often participate together in studies, summer camps and after-school activities.

 The seven Global Hope communities include: